Sports student dreaming of representing Team GB in cycling

 You have a number of rights over your personal information, which are:

 We keep our privacy policy under regular review.
-Any substantial changes we make to our privacy policy in the future will be notified to you by email.
+Any changes we make to our privacy policy in the future will be notified to you by email.